This article contains compensated links; please read my disclaimer for more information.

 Basilica du Sacre-Coeur de Montmartre

 Basilica du Sacre-Coeur de Montmartre – The Basilica of the Sacred Heart of Paris is a Roman Catholic church located at the summit of Montmartre – “The mount of Martyrs.”
 The Basilica can be reached by bus or metro.
-At the top of the Butte Montmartre, it has one of the most beautiful panoramic views of the capital, from 130 meters above ground.
+At the top of the Butte Montmartre, it has one of the most beautiful panoramic views of the capital, from 130 meters above the ground.
 Visitors can also access the dome where the 360° view of Paris is magnificent.
 A short walk from the Sacré Coeur is the Place du Tertre, the district of Abbesses with its steep, winding roads, and at the bottom of the hill, the famous Moulin Rouge cabaret.

 Arc de Triomphe